fxamacker/cbor/README.md

 The `keyasint` and `toarray` struct tags are worth knowing.
 They can reduce programming effort, improve system performance, and reduce the size of serialized data.

 See [API docs (godoc.org)](https://godoc.org/github.com/fxamacker/cbor) for more details and more functions.
 See [Usage section](#usage) for usage and code examples.

+## Options

 Options for the decoding and encoding are listed here.

 ### Decoding Options